Jarčina: Međeš

 The upper section of the system is the natural flow of the 27 km-long Međeš river.
 It originates from the Iriški Venac peak on the eastern slopes of the Fruška Gora mountain, at an altitude of 480 m.
 The Međeš flows to the south, next to the Grgeteg monastery and the villages of Šatrinci, Dobrodol and Žarkovac and receives many smaller streams flowing down from the Fruška Gora.
 At the village of Putinci, the river makes a small elbow turn and at the village of Donji Petrovci, receives the Šelovrnac river from the right and enters the channeled section of its flow, at an altitude of 90 m.

 Jarčina-Galovica

-Initially, the canal splits in two direction, the Jarkovačka Jarčina and Jarčina-Galovica canals.
+Initially, the canal splits in two directions, the Jarkovačka Jarčina and Jarčina-Galovica canals.
 The former flows to the west into the Sava river at the village of Jarak, east of the town of Sremska Mitrovica.
 The latter continues to the south for 4 km, next to the villages of Popinci before it crosses the Galovica canal at the village of Prhovo.